-We often get asked how to store Raw, Unrefined Shea Butter correctly, and what the shelf life is, and we decided to write a comprehensive article about this that will help you in preserving the life of this skin wonder.
+We often get asked how to store Raw, Unrefined Shea Butter correctly, and what the shelf life is.
+We decided to write a comprehensive article about this that will help you in preserving the life of this skin wonder.

 Shea Butter Shelf Life